samuelblack11/samuelblack11/README.md

 <h2>Full Stack Engineering & Continuous Innovation with Sam</h2>

-Fueled by a sense of urgency and dedicated to continuous learning, I have a keen eye for the latest technological trends, which has driven my dynamic career as a Full Stack Engineer over the past five years.
+Fueled by a sense of urgency and dedicated to continuous learning, I have a keen eye for the latest technological trends, which has driven my dynamic career as a Data and Full Stack Software Engineer over the past five years.

 ---

-I'm a Full Stack Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
+I'm a Data and Full Stack Software Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
 My technical skills come with a strong operations background from a fast-paced environment.
 This has made me highly technical, detail-oriented, and expeditious.
 I now apply this to mobile and desktop software development.
 I enjoy continuously learning new technologies and putting them into practice in passion projects like the ones listed below.
 Please message me on <a href="https://www.linkedin.com/in/sam-black-26046343/">Linkedin</a> to learn more or discuss opportunities to work together.

 <h2>Languages</h2>